-- Represented a major motion picture studio in trial and appeal in connection with alleged securities fraud concerning a film’s financing.
+- Successfully defended a major motion picture studio in trial and appeal in connection with alleged securities fraud concerning a film’s financing.

-- Represented a TV ratings company in a lawsuit brought by an Indian broadcasting company that alleged there was corruption in the provision of TV ratings in India.
+- Secured dismissal for a TV rating company in a lawsuit brought by an Indian broadcasting company that alleged there was corruption in the provision of TV ratings in India.